Lydia of Thyatira: Feast day

 The Lutheran community is also divided.
 The ELCA commemorates Sts.
 Lydia, Dorcas and Phoebe on January 27, while the LCMS celebrates the three women on October 25.

 Devotion

-The Orthodox Churches have given her the title of "Equal to the Apostles", which signifies her importance and level of holiness.
-There is a church located in Philippi, which many consider to be built in St. Lydia's honor.
-A modern baptistry is located on the traditional site in Krynides where Lydia was baptized by St. Paul near Philippi as well.
+The Orthodox Churches have given Lydia the title "Equal to the Apostles", which signifies her importance and level of holiness.
+There is a church in Philippi that many believe was built in her honor.
+A modern baptistry is on the traditional site in Krynides where St. Paul baptized Lydia.